All Episodes

 You're missing a few big points here.

-But Cambridge Analytics is not a part of Obama.
+Cambridge Analytics is not a particle bomber.

-What they just showed on Channel 4 news of how Cambridge Analytics is easily usable for dirty tricks, it adds up to the collusion.
+What they just showed on Channel 4 News of how Cambridge Analytics is easily usable for dirty tricks, it adds up to the collusion.

 The fact that Donald Trump didn't put no money into his election was showing me now tells me that he didn't have to worry about putting too much money in this campaign because the Russians were.